 What undergraduate course of study best prepares you for graduate study in economics?

 Students planning to pursue graduate study in Economics should prepare themselves analytically by focusing on theory, statistics, and mathematics in their undergraduate curriculum.
 All prospective economics graduate students, regardless of intended career path after graduate school, should take ECON 422 and ECON 423, the two semester undergraduate sequence in econometrics.
-ECON424 (Computer Methods in Economics) would also be good background, especially for students who plan to pursue a master's degree in applied economics rather than a more theoretically-based program.
+ECON424 (Applied Econometrics) would also be good background, especially for students who plan to pursue a master's degree in applied economics rather than a more theoretically-based program.

 In general, you should take as much math as possible since graduate study in Economics is becoming increasingly mathematical, particularly at the highest ranked universities.
 Different programs are appropriate for different students, but at a minimum you should plan on taking: MATH 140 (Calculus I); MATH141 (Calculus II); MATH240 (Linear Algebra); MATH241 (Calculus III); MATH246 (Differential Equations), and Analysis/Advanced Calculus (Math sequence that includes MATH310, MATH410, and MATH411).
 This is less important if you are planning on pursuing only a master's program but would still be helpful.
 To get into and then succeed in the best-regarded PhD programs, you will need to earn As in these courses and also in Introduction to Probability Theory (STAT410) and Introduction to Statistical Theory (STAT420).